-Declared before me a manu at at the Dillon Consulting Limited in the City of Windson Signature of Commissioner Location of Commissioner this 16th day of May , 20 22 day month year MELANIE ANNE MUIR, a Commissioner, etc., Province of Ontario, PLA ACE AN IMPRINT OF YOUR STAMP BELOW / for Dillon Consulting Limited.
+Declared before me e at the Dillon Consulting Limited in the City of Windso Signature of Commissioner Location of Commissioner this 16th day of May , 20 22 day month year MELANIE ANNE MUIR, a Commissioner, etc., Province of Ontario, PLA ACE AN IMPRINT OF YOUR STAMP BELOW / for Dillon Consulting Limited.
 Expires May 3, 2025.